Last Updated on

 This is some serious specification upgrade as compared to the original.
 As of now, the HBM 2 memory is being used Nvidia Titan V, Radeon Vega Frontier Edition, Radeon RX Vega 56, and 64, as well as Nvidia Quadro GP100.

 The last memory on the list is the GDDR6; the true successor to the GDDR5 and GDDR5X.
-The memory is definitely faster than both of the predecessors and will be capable of running at 1.35 volts, as well as offering speeds up to 16 gigabits per second, as well as 18 gigabits per second.
+The memory is definitely faster than both of the predecessors and will be capable of running at 1.35 volts, as well as offering speeds up to 16 gigabits per second.

 In conclusion, the one thing that we can say for sure is that the graphics memory market is rapidly evolving.
 If you look at the other situation of the desktop memory, it is still at DDR4, which happens to be the latest and greatest.